 Publishing the “The Global Mobility Workbook”

-With “The Global Mobility Workbook – 3rd Edition” launch just around the corner, I thought I would talk a little about my journey of completing this book.
 Every book project is a massive team effort.
-I realized in June that it would be easy just to quit the project, so I forced myself a little.
+I realized that it would be easy just to quit the project, so I forced myself a little.
 I used what I call the “people approach to managing projects.”
-I’ve explained this approach in a module of our RockMeX program.

 The People Approach

 “The “People Approach to Managing Projects” has several steps.
-First, you visualize the end result and paint a detailed picture of it.
+First, you visualize the result and paint a detailed picture of it.
 Second, you add post-it notes of people you see connected to this end vision.
 Third, you consider which role they will play in your end vision.
 Fourth, you reach out to them and let them know that you need their help.
-Then, you engage them for a job in your project and finally, you find two commitment buddies who will check in with you on your success and report to them on a weekly basis.
+Then, you engage them for a job in your project, and finally, you find two commitment buddies who will check in with you on your success and report to them every week.
 It is also vital to tell the world about your project.”

 Set a Hard Deadline

-Based on the availability of good friends and colleagues, we then decided on a date for the book launch party.
+Based on good friends and colleagues’ availability, we decided on a date for the book launch party.
 With that date in the diary, it was straightforward to move forward.
-I was asked how I approached revisions with a fresh perspective after having spent so long on the book itself.
-The thing is, it is important to approach revisions with a fresh mind after having spent so long working with the book’s earlier editions – since 2014, and in some cases, I have worked since 2009.
+After having spent so long on the book, I was asked how I approached revisions with a fresh perspective.
+It is essential to approach revisions with a fresh mind after working so long with the book’s earlier editions – since 2014, and in some cases, I have worked since 2009.

 The Production Phase